Machine learning in manufacturing: an overview

 Manufacturing companies successfully using machine learning

 ZF Friedrichshafen AG, commonly referred to as ZF Group, is a German manufacturer of mechanical components for the automotive industry.
 ZF Group's machinery is equipped with sensors that continuously collect data, which is then analyzed with proprietary machine learning algorithms to predict equipment failures.
-ZF Group also uses machine learning to predict how much energy the plant will consume in a given time, allowing the company to reduce carbon emissions.
+ZF Group also uses machine learning to predict the plant’s energy consumption and reduce its carbon emissions.

 Signs you need to adopt machine learning